makeabilitylab/physcomp/advancedio/oled.md

 #### Basic real-time analog graph

-One of the most famous Arduino + Processing demo's is the real-time analog sensor graph ([link](https://www.arduino.cc/en/Tutorial/BuiltInExamples/Graph)): the Arduino reads sensor data using `analogRead` then transmits it to the computer using `Serial.println()` where it is parsed and graphed using Processing.
+One of the most famous Arduino + Processing demo' is the real-time analog sensor graph ([link](https://www.arduino.cc/en/Tutorial/BuiltInExamples/Graph)): the Arduino reads sensor data using `analogRead` then transmits it to the computer using `Serial.println()` where it is parsed and graphed using [Processing](https://processing.org/).

 With the OLED display and the Adafruit GFX library, we can easily recreate this entirely on the Arduino!